OmkarPathak/omkarpathak.github.io/about.md

 ---

 <p class="message scroll-effect" style="margin-bottom: 20px;">
   Hey there!
-I am Omkar Pathak, a computer geek and a Python enthusiast currently in my last year of Computer Engineering.
+I am Omkar Pathak, a computer geek and a Python aficionado.
 I love to code and I code primarily in Python language.
 Huge fan of open source softwares and an active contributor on GitHub.
 Other than programming, I love to sketch and read Agatha Christie's novels.
+When I am not coding, you can find me on Quora and Medium.
 </p>

 <div class="scroll-effect">